HorizonCode/denosearch/README.md

 # denosearch
 denosearch is a wrapper for the MeiliSearch API in Deno.
 It provides a simple and convenient way to interact with the MeiliSearch API.

 > **⚠️ WARNING: This MeiliSearch wrapper is currently under heavy development, and breaking changes may occur frequently.
-It's currently not recommended to use this in production environments. ⚠️**
+It's currently not recommended to use this in production environments at current state. ⚠️**

 ## Usage